StephenDataStax/dsbank-coreandsearch/searchdemo.md

 Type ahead/Fuzzy Search:

-1. Under the Map Search (Find) tab, in the Search text box, Enter the text ```ban```.
+1. Under the Map Search (Find) tab, in the Search text box, Enter the text ```bank```.
 A list of local bank will appear.
 Explain how DSE incorporate type ahead and fuzzy search for this functionality.

 Geospatial search: